LeidyGil/leidygil.github.io/SQL_English.md

 ```

 ### Having and order
 Once we have grouped data using the GROUP BY clause, it is common to need to order those groups according to some specific criterion.
-Generally, we want to order the groups by func[...]
+In general, we want to sort groups based on some aggregate metric, such as sum, count, average, etc. To do this, we use the ORDER BY clause along with aggregate functions.
 The order of the clauses in a query should be as follows:

 | Order | Clause | Description |